WM-Air: Clean Air Science for the West Midlands

 Air pollution in the West Midlands affects some 2.8 million people, reducing average life expectancy by up to 6 months, and is responsible for direct and indirect economic costs of several hundred million pounds per year.
 Air quality is therefore a key priority for local and regional government, and for the health and wellbeing of the region’s population

-Project partners include the West Midlands Combined Authority, Transport for West Midlands, local authorities across the region including Birmingham and Coventry City Councils, HS2, and the Birmingham & Solihull NHS Sustainability & Transformation Partnership, plus a number of private sector organisations and local businesses.
+Project partners include the West Midlands Combined Authority, TfWM, Birmingham and Coventry City Councils, other local authorities, HS2, the NHS, LEP, consultancies plus a number of private sector organisations and local businesses.